AYJACKSON-ICS4U/ICS4U-S2016-2017/Assignments/05d - Audio and Video/README.md

 Due Date(s)
 -------------
-To be uploaded to the repository by 11:59pm on May 24th, 2017
+~~To be uploaded to the repository by 11:59pm on May 24th, 2017~~ **This assignment is now optional.** If you are skipping this assignment, begin your culminating.

 Rubric(s)